 A Summary of My Skills and Experience

-20 years project planning, engineering and commercial management within the Mechanical and Electrical industry, including working as an independent Project Manager
+More than 25 years project planning, engineering and commercial management within the construction and associated industries

-Commercial skills include contractual correspondence, variations and claims - Disruption and Loss and Expense (Quantity Surveying), with knowledge of adjudication
+Commercial skills [Quantity Surveying] including contractual correspondence, variations and claims - Experience in Disruption and Loss and Expense with knowledge of adjudication and arbitration

-Procurement, planning, resourcing and supervision (including using proprietary software – Primavera P3, Powerproject/TeamPlan and MS Project)
+Procurement, planning, resourcing and supervision [including using proprietary software – Asta Primavera P3, Powerproject, TeamPlan and MS Project]

 Client liaison, arranging meetings